rbiggs/chocolatechip-ui/documentation/chui-css.markdown

 		</uibutton>
 	</toolbar>

-When styling "back" and "next" uibuttons for use in a navbar, be aware that you also need to put the same custom tint on these uibuttons' pointer tag:
+When styling "back" and "next" uibuttons for use in a navbar, be aware that you also need to define the same custom tint for these uibuttons' pointer tag using CSS (Put the CSS in your app's head tag stylesheet):

+    uibutton[style="background-color: #ff5614"].before {
+        background-color: #ff5614;
+    }

 	<uibutton ui-implements="back" class="ui-custom-tint" style="background-color: #ff5614" ui-bar-align="left">
-		<pointer style="background-color: #ff5614"></pointer>
 		<label>Back</label>
 	</uibutton>